AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/google-pubsub.md

 ## Create a source connection {#source}

 A source connection creates and manages the connection to the external source from where data is ingested.
 A source connection consists of information like data source, data format, and a source connection ID needed to create a dataflow.
-A source connection instance is specific to a tenant and IMS Organization.
+A source connection instance is specific to a tenant and organization.

 To create a source connection, make a POST request to the `/sourceConnections` endpoint of the [!DNL Flow Service] API.